 Principle 1.
 Not Just an IT Issue

-Ensure the strategies and measures in a financial institution's cyber risk management framework is not restricted to securing the viability of its information technology operations alone, but should also cover people, processes, data and facilities.
+Ensures the strategies or measures in a financial institution's cyber risk management framework is not restricted to securing the viability of its IT operations alone, but should also cover people, processes, data and facilities.